 1. Introduction

-This Service Level Agreement (SLA) describes Market Data Transparency Services provided by ERCOT to Market Participants, and includes access to information, services and the delivery of data.
+This Service Level Agreement (SLA) describes Market Data Transparency Services provided by ERCOT to Market Participants, and includes systems which support access to information, services and the delivery of data.

+ERCOT provides market data in the form of reports, extracts, dashboards and web services.
+These products are summarized in the ERCOT Market Information List (EMIL).
+Issues associated with specific data products are circulated via Market Notice and discussed at the appropriate Working Group(s).
+Individual data products are out of scope for this document.

 Where applicable, this information builds upon the requirements outlined in ERCOT Protocols and related Market Guides regarding the delivery of data extracts and reports.

 In the event of a conflict between this document and the ERCOT Protocols, ERCOT Market Guides or PUCT Substantive Rules, the Protocols or PUCT Substantive Rules take precedence over this document.